Cousin marriage in the Middle East: Iraq

-47-60% of marriages in Iraq are consanguine (blood related), according to a 2009 study in the journal Reproductive Health.
+47-60% of marriages in Iraq are consanguineous, according to a 2009 study in the journal Reproductive Health, with marriage of a man to his father's brother's daughter being preferred.

-In Iraq the right of the cousin has also traditionally been followed as cousin marriage accounts 50%.
 The uncle of the girl – or father of the boy – assigns or reserves his niece to his son at an early age, the parents from both families arrange for the marriage usually early.
 This is usually done to preserve wealth in the family and is more common in rural areas.
 Among the Jews of Iraq, if the cousin cannot be persuaded to forgo his rights, then he is paid a sum of money by the girl's father.
-Among the Kurdish Hamawand tribe the paternal male cousin must give his consent for the marriage to take place, though in the southern Kurdish regions the cousin right is not as strongly emphasized.
-Among Arabs and Berbers in Morocco the cousin right has also traditionally prevailed.
+Among the Kurdish Hamawand tribe, the paternal male cousin must give his consent for the marriage to take place, though in the southern Kurdish regions, the cousin's right is not as strongly emphasized.
+Among Arabs in Iraq, the cousin right has also traditionally prevailed.

-Barth finds in his study of southern Kurdistan that in tribal villages 57% of all marriages were cousin marriages (48% bint 'amm marriages) while in a nontribal village made up of recent immigrant families only 17% were cousin marriages (13% bint 'amm).
+Barth finds in his study of southern Kurdistan that in tribal villages, 57% of all marriages were cousin marriages (48% bint 'amm marriages), while in a nontribal village made up of recent immigrant families, only 17% were cousin marriages (13% bint 'amm).

-Israel

-Jews

-Patai states in his other book The Myth of the Jewish Race that the percentage of cousin marriage among Jews varies extensively with geographic location.
-Among Israeli Ashkenazi Jews, the first-cousin marriage rate was measured in a 1955–7 study at 1.4% and other cousin marriages at 1.06% of all marriages.
-But among non-Ashkenazim the first-cousin marriage rate was 8.8% and an additional 6.0% of marriages were between more distant cousins.
-Thus a total 14.6% of marriages between non-Ashkenazim were consanguineous compared with only 2.5% for Ashkenazim.
-The highest frequencies of cousin marriages were found among Jews from Iraq (28.7%) and Iran (26.3%).
-High rates were also found among couples from Yemen (18.3%), Aden (17.8%), Tunisia (13.4%), and among Oriental Jews from the USSR (6.9%).
-Jews from Egypt, Syria, Lebanon, and Turkey saw rates of 7–10.7%.
-A later 1969–70 study rated the first-cousin marriage rate among Ashkenazim at 0.3% and other cousin marriages at 1.0%, while for non-Askhenazim the respective figures were 6.2% and 8.1%.
-Among the Habbani Jews in Israel, 56% of marriages are between first cousins.
-The Samaritans also had very high rates of inbreeding, with 43% of marriages between first cousins and 33.3% between other cousins.